-As with most poplars, the Lombardy Poplar’s growth rate range may vary based on planting location, sunlight exposure, watering schedules, and soil composition.
+As with most Poplar trees, the Lombardy Poplar’s growth rate range may vary based on planting location, sunlight exposure, watering schedules, and soil composition.
+However, it generally has a very fast growth rate of between 6 and 12 feet per year.
 The proper planting and daily care of the Lombardy Poplar can help to ensure a fast growth rate.

 Appealing appearances make the Lombardy Poplar popular not only with privacy seekers, but also ornamental enthusiasts.
-This poplar is reminiscent of a cypress, though it is, in actuality, a cottonwood.
+This poplar is reminiscent of a Cypress tree, though it is, in actuality, a Cottonwood.
 The upward-facing branches provide the Lombardy Poplar with its special texture and shape.
 These are prized among landscapers for this reason.
 Rich greens displayed in the spring and summer are replaced with brilliant yellow leaves in fall, offering yet another beautiful seasonal display.